Updated March 23, 2023

 Why Should you Work on GDS?

-You can work on many tools like Tableau and Power BI, etc., but the thing is that they all are premium, and Google’s Data Studio is for free; all it needs is logging in with Google’s credentials.
-Using GDS, one can perform many types of flexible Reports using charts, tables such as Time series, Pie charts, Line, Area, and scatter charts.
+You can work on many tools like Tableau and Power BI, etc., but the thing is that they all are premium, and Google’s Data Studio is free; all it needs is logging in with Google’s credentials.
+Using GDS, one can perform many types of flexible Reports using charts, tables such as Time series, Pie charts, Line, Area, and Scatter charts.
 In addition, this cloud tool has access to advanced charts to input Sunburst, Gantt, Radar, and Gauge Charts, which comes under community visualization; this adds more value for any dashboard.

 These advanced charts will transform any complicated dataset and variables into an effective and simplest understanding Report.
 Learning and having these charts on report makes you a Professional Report builder and leads to build meaningful and most beautiful Dashboards.
 Ideally, let’s see how a usual Report looks like having KPIs on top, charts on the second row, tables and trends beside each other on the bottom, making it an effective and comprehensive one.
 Same way, a proper colour combination, and preferences according to end customers may become preferable to end-users.

 Especially if you are a Startup or freelancer, this is the best pocket-friendly tool to pull out Analytics in the best form and deliver it to your end customer.
 It would allow you to save the budget and manage well in the Project.
 Believe it or not, there are more than 60% of Startups and Freelancers depend on this Google Data Studio to perform Reporting.